Edward Jenner: Invention of the vaccine

-Jenner's biographer John Baron later speculated that it was Jenner's observation of the unblemished complexion of milkmaids that led to his understanding that it was possible to be inoculated against smallpox by being exposed to cowpox, that is he did not build on the work of his predecessors.
+Jenner's biographer, John Baron, later speculated that it was Jenner's observation of the unblemished complexion of milkmaids that led to his understanding that it was possible to be inoculated against smallpox by being exposed to cowpox, that is, he did not build on the work of his predecessors.
 The milkmaid story is still widely repeated even though it appears to be a myth.

-US physician Donald Hopkins has written, "Jenner's unique contribution was not that he inoculated a few persons with cowpox, but that he then proved [by subsequent challenges] that they were immune to smallpox.
+The American physician Donald Hopkins has written, "Jenner's unique contribution was not that he inoculated a few persons with cowpox, but that he then proved [by subsequent challenges] that they were immune to smallpox.
 Moreover, he demonstrated that the protective cowpox pus could be effectively inoculated from person to person, not just directly from cattle."
 Jenner successfully tested his hypothesis on 23 additional subjects.

 Jenner continued his research and reported it to the Royal Society, though the initial paper was not published.
 After revisions and further investigations, he published his findings on the 23 cases, including his 11-month-old son Robert.
-Some of his conclusions were correct, some erroneous; modern microbiological and microscopic methods would make his studies easier to reproduce.
+Some of Jenner's conclusions were correct, some erroneous; modern microbiological and microscopic methods would make his studies easier to reproduce.
 The medical establishment deliberated at length over his findings before accepting them.
 Eventually, vaccination was accepted, and in 1840, the British government banned variolation – the use of smallpox to induce immunity – and provided vaccination using cowpox free of charge (see Vaccination Act).

 The success of Jenner's discovery soon spread around Europe and was used en masse in the Spanish Balmis Expedition (1803–1806), a three-year-long mission to the Americas, the Philippines, Macao and China led by Francisco Javier de Balmis with the aim of giving the smallpox vaccine to thousands.
 The expedition was successful, and Jenner wrote: "I don't imagine the annals of history furnish an example of philanthropy so noble, so extensive as this".
 Napoleon, who at the time was at war with Britain, had all his French troops vaccinated, awarded Jenner a medal, and at Jenner's request, released two English prisoners of war, allowing them to return home.
 Napoleon remarked he could not "refuse anything to one of the greatest benefactors of mankind".

 Jenner's continuing work on vaccination prevented him from continuing his ordinary medical practice.
 He was supported by his colleagues and King George III in petitioning Parliament, and was granted £10,000 for his work on vaccination in 1802.
-In 1807, Jenner was granted another £20,000 after the Royal College of Physicians confirmed the widespread efficacy of vaccination.
+Five years later, Jenner was granted another £20,000 after the Royal College of Physicians confirmed the widespread efficacy of vaccination.